fables-tales/enthralled/readme.md

 Here's how it works:

-* In `lib/enthralled/sources/counter_source.rb` we run a timer and a counter, every time the counter fires we tap some bits off it and shove them into a pool
+* In `lib/enthralled/sources/counter_source.rb` we run a timer and a counter, every time the timer fires we tap some bits off it and shove them into a pool
 * When the pool gets sufficiently full it takes the sha256 digest of the pool and dumps it